parkerbrandt/hon3980-research/README.md

 ![](media/results/noise/pelvisintensities.JPG)

+The difference in distributions is interesting, and could be used as another method of determining the level of noise in an image.

 <div style="page-break-after: always;"></div>

 ## Conclusion

 Over the course of the Fall 2022 semester, I have learned about machine learning and image preprocessing techniques, and how data preprocessing and data generation is necessary for some machine learning models to work.
-I have learned practical uses for Python libraries such as numpy, scipy, and TensorFlow.
-Through actually working through the
+Through the obstacles that my group have faced in trying to generate a data set, I have learned practical uses for Python libraries such as numpy, scipy, and TensorFlow.
+Those obstacles showed me how much work can go into data generation and maintenance for machine learning.
+Working with Adrien, Sinaro, Dr. Pan, and the others in the lab has helped me learn more about working with a team, and how much coordination can go into such a project.

 ## What's Next?